Rectus/openxr-steamvr-passthrough/readme.md

 ### Installation ###

 1. Download and install the [Visual Studio C++ Redistributable (64 bit) ](https://aka.ms/vs/17/release/vc_redist.x64.exe)
-2. Download the API layer release from the GitHub Releases page, and extract it.
+2. Download the API layer release from the GitHub Releases page, and extract the files to the location you want to keep them in.
-3. Right click the `Install-Layer.ps1` file and select *Run With Powershell* to install the API layer.
+3. Run the `passthrough-setup.exe` utility, and select the Install option to install the API layer.
+Note that if you want to move the files, you will need to run the utility again.
-4. If you want to move or delete the files, run the `Uninstall-Layer.ps1`script first to uninstall the API layer.
+4. If you want to disable or uninstall the API layer, run the `passthrough-setup.exe` utility and select the Uninstall option.

 ### Usage ###